jonathanhood/gradle-plugin-example/tutorial/3-declaring-tasks-the-right-way.md

 ## Making a Task Configurable

 Another benefit to declaring tasks this way is we can now make them configurable.
-For instance, we'll modify ``MyTask`` above to make the file path written configurable.
+For instance, we'll modify ``MyTask`` above to make the file path configurable.

 ```groovy
 package com.jhood